VictoireSagbo/VictoireSagbo.github.io/README.md

 ## Objective

-The objective of this portfolio is to present my skills and projects in a professional and attractive manner.
+The objective of this portfolio is to present my skills and projects professionally and attractively.
 It also serves as a platform to share my achievements and provide a means to contact me.

 ## Technologies Used